nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### _Find a group or subgroup_ : `group /find (g:KEYWORD)`

 Find all the groups with the keyword specified.
-This can also be used to find all the subgroups with the group and subgroup name specified.
+This will search for the keyword within the group's name.

 Format:  `group /find g:KEYWORD`<br>
 Advanced user Format: `g /f g:KEYWORD`

-* Find all the group that matches the `KEYWORD`.
+* Find all the groups that match the `KEYWORD`.
 * The keyword must not include backslash (`/`) or underscore (`_`).
+* Substrings will match: `art` will match `Art Jammers`, `Smart cookie`, and `Artemis`

 Examples of finding group: